denisdeejay/shinobi-utils/README.md

 When creating new sites through ISPConfig you can to use 'vagrantize' to move the new site to the shared /vagrant directory.
 The purpose of this is purely so www files are easily accessible from the host.

+## A micro php framework

+A micro sized PHP framework - just a personal experiment really...

 ## Nginx-Vhosts

 A simple script to create a basic VHOST for nginx.